Shadow Work and Pluto Transits: Astrology as Spiritual Therapy

 • The way 🌍 earth sign clients show up stoic only to reveal an ocean of feelings

-These aren't stereotypes, they're archetypal patterns that help us understand how someone processes emotions, communicates, and approaches healing.
+These aren't stereotypes, they're archetypal patterns.
+The difference?
+Stereotypes flatten and judge; archetypes reveal depth.
+Understanding our zodiac helps us understand how we process emotions, communicate, relate, fight, and approach healing.
 Astrology gives us a framework for honoring individual differences while recognizing universal human experiences.

 Integration: Finding Treasures in Depth Work